-- All graduate level courses are offered online. - Each graduate-level course is worth three (3) credit hours and is guaranteed to be offered at least once during the academic year. - During each session, at least one graduate level course will be available for students to take. - Students are allowed to enroll in a maximum of two graduate-level courses per session. - Students enrolled in the GLVO concentration are required to complete the Small Vessel Operations (SVO) portion on campus over two years.
+- o All graduate level courses are offered online. - Each graduate-level course is worth three (3) credit hours and is guaranteed to be offered at least once during the academic year.

+- During each session, at least one graduate level course will be available for students to take. - Students are allowed to enroll in a maximum of two graduate level courses per session.